fozosan/Interactive-Peak-Fit-GUI/README.md

 • Thin line rendering and “Toggle components” for clarity during inspection.

-• Axes/Labels: set a custom X-axis label and save it as default (persists in ~/.gl_peakfit_config.json).
+• Axes/Labels: set a custom X-axis label with superscript/subscript helpers and save it as default (persists in ~/.gl_peakfit_config.json).

 • Peak templates: save as new, save changes, apply, delete; optional auto-apply on file open.